WebSpellChecker/wproofreader-tiptap/README.md

 	}
 	```

 	`serviceId` is a mandatory parameter for activating and using the extension pointed to the Cloud-based version of WProofreader.
+You can find your service ID on the [Credentials page](https://app.wproofreader.com/credentials), or [sign up](https://wproofreader.com/sdk#pricing) to receive one.

 	For the **Server-based** version of WProofreader: